ldsands/UsefulCodeSnippets/programming_languages/python/python_modules.md

 ## Modules to Look Into

 - [AutoScraper](https://github.com/alirezamika/autoscraper): A Smart, Automatic, Fast and Lightweight Web Scraper for Python
+- [DearPyGui](https://github.com/hoffstadt/DearPyGui): "Dear PyGui: A fast and powerful Graphical User Interface for Python with minimal dependencies" Has MIT licence
 - [Fil](https://github.com/pythonspeed/filprofiler): for memory profiling a script
 - [Helium](https://github.com/mherrmann/selenium-python-helium): Selenium-python is great for web automation.
 Helium makes it easier to use.
 - [Jupytext](https://github.com/mwouts/jupytext): Jupyter Notebooks as Markdown Documents, Julia, Python or R scripts